Mars: History of observations and findings of water evidence

+Researchers suspect much of the low northern plains of the planet were covered with an ocean hundreds of meters deep, though this theory remains controversial.
+In March 2015, scientists stated that such an ocean might have been the size of Earth's Arctic Ocean.
+This finding was derived from the ratio of protium to deuterium in the modern Martian atmosphere compared to that ratio on Earth.
+The amount of Martian deuterium (D/H = 9.3 ± 1.7 10−4) is five to seven times the amount on Earth (D/H = 1.56 10−4), suggesting that ancient Mars had significantly higher levels of water.
+Results from the Curiosity rover had previously found a high ratio of deuterium in Gale Crater, though not significantly high enough to suggest the former presence of an ocean.
+Other scientists caution that these results have not been confirmed, and point out that Martian climate models have not yet shown that the planet was warm enough in the past to support bodies of liquid water.
+Near the northern polar cap is the 81.4 km wide Korolev Crater, which the Mars Express orbiter found to be filled with approximately 2200 km3 of water ice.

+In November 2016, NASA reported finding a large amount of underground ice in the Utopia Planitia region.
+The volume of water detected has been estimated to be equivalent to the volume of water in Lake Superior (which is 12,100 cubic kilometers).
+During observations from 2018 through 2021, the ExoMars Trace Gas Orbiter spotted indications of water, probably subsurface ice, in the Valles Marineris canyon system.

+Orbital motion

 Mars's average distance from the Sun is roughly 143 e6mi, and its orbital period is 687 (Earth) days.
 The solar day (or sol) on Mars is only slightly longer than an Earth day: 24 hours, 39 minutes, and 35.244 seconds.
 A Martian year is equal to 1.8809 Earth years, or 1 year, 320 days, and 18.2 hours.
+The gravitational potential difference and thus the delta-v needed to transfer between Mars and Earth is the second lowest for Earth.

 The axial tilt of Mars is 25.19° relative to its orbital plane, which is similar to the axial tilt of Earth.
 As a result, Mars has seasons like Earth, though on Mars they are nearly twice as long because its orbital period is that much longer.
-In the present day epoch, the orientation of the north pole of Mars is close to the star Deneb.
+In the present day, the orientation of the north pole of Mars is close to the star Deneb.

 Mars has a relatively pronounced orbital eccentricity of about 0.09; of the seven other planets in the Solar System, only Mercury has a larger orbital eccentricity.
 It is known that in the past, Mars has had a much more circular orbit.
 At one point, 1.35 million Earth years ago, Mars had an eccentricity of roughly 0.002, much less than that of Earth today.
 Mars's cycle of eccentricity is 96,000 Earth years compared to Earth's cycle of 100,000 years.

-Mars approaches Earth in a synodic period of 779.94 days.
-Earth orbits the Sun the closest to Mars's orbit around the Sun, and Mars orbit is the second closest to Earth after the orbit of Venus.
-Therefore, their closest approaches, the inferior conjunctions, are the second closest for Earth after those with Venus, and the closest for Mars to any other planet.
-The gravitational potential difference, and thus the delta-v needed to transfer between Mars and Earth is the second lowest for Earth and the lowest for Mars to any other planet, while transfers can possibly be optimized with Venus flybys.